freepose/pyFAST/README.md

 ### Basic Usage

-Here's a quick example to get you started with FAST:
+Here's a quick example to get you started with pyFAST:

 ```python
 from fast import initial_seed